stefannelson/academic-kickstart/content/authors/stefan/_index.md

 - Visitors
 ---

-My name is Stefan Nelson and I am a graduate of Minnesota State University Moorhead with a Computational Mathematics major with minors in Statistics and Astronomy.
-Throughout my years in higher education, I have used Python, C++, and R extensively for projects in data analysis and undergraduate research in numerical modelling of partial differential equations.
+I am a graduate of Minnesota State University Moorhead with a Computational Mathematics degree with minors in Statistics and Astronomy.
+Much of my experience lies in higher education, using Python, C++, and R extensively for projects in data analysis and numerical modelling of partial differential equations.

-While completing my undergraduate degree, I discovered a love for education and national service that brought me to Flagstaff, AZ.
-Since mid-2018, I have been in roles such as an instructor and administrator at Northern Arizona University.
-Recently, I have transitioned to being the STEM Education Integrator at Killip Elementary School though Americorps VISTA.
-I am deeply passionate in applying my skills in technology and mathematics to problems in education, and VISTA has given me an excellent outlet to do so.
-I have also recently taken on teaching and tutoring roles at Coconino Community College.
+While completing my undergraduate degree, I discovered a love for education that brought me to Flagstaff, AZ.
+Since mid-2018, I have taught at Northern Arizona University, Coconino Community College, and W.F.
+Killip Elementary School in various capacities (See "Experience").
+I value the power of STEM in not only creating opportunities for efficiency, security, and evidence-based decision making in education, but also to empower underrepresented communities.

+I would love to connect with you!
+Please feel free to contact me using any of the avenues off to the side.